• About Us

 To be perfectly honest, waking up at 3:30 AM was hellish, particularly since we went to sleep after midnight.
 But as we climbed in perfect darkness and the silhouettes of the surrounding cloud-swaddled volcanoes appeared, it was clear this was all worth it.
 Only 90 minutes later, we were enjoying a volcano sunrise.

-Climbing Mt.
-Batur - Bali
+Sunrise at Mt.
+Batur - Bali, Indonesia

 Sunrise atop Bali’s Mt.
 Batur.